Family Stories Yesterday

 Thompson Descendants

 More research will be required to pinpoint the precise location of the bounty land.
-However, descendants of Joseph and Nancy farmed land on the Green River near the community of Curdsville in what is now Daviess County, portions of which may remain in the family to this day.
-Joseph and Nancy’s son Charles Thompson (1789-1836) married fellow former-Marylander Jane (Nevitt, 1789-1836) in Kentucky in 1814.
+However, descendants of Joseph and Nancy farmed land on the Green River near the community of Curdsville in what is now Daviess County (est. 1815).
+Portions may remain in the family to this day.
+Joseph and Nancy’s son Charles Thompson (1789-1836) married fellow former-Marylander Jane Nevitt (1789-1836) in Kentucky in 1814.
 They would have been too young to settle on the 1792 Green River survey, though they may have claimed an unimproved portion from relatives in the 1810s.
 Both are buried at the historic Holy Cross cemetery near Loretto.
-The first Catholic church in Daviess County (established 1815) was not erected until 1831, and the 1840 census affirms that Charles and Jane’s sons Leo Thompson (1818-1873) and Cyril Thompson (1820-1902) and their families farmed the Curdsville land in 1840.
+The first Catholic church in Daviess County was not erected until 1831.
+The 1840 census affirms that Charles and Jane’s sons Leo Thompson (1818-1873) and Cyril Thompson (1820-1902) farmed the Curdsville land in 1840.
 Both are buried in the nearby St..
 Alphonsus parish cemetery.

 My wife Jean’s dad Joe Thompson was born in Owensboro, Kentucky, the Daviess County seat, thirteen miles east of the farmland tended by his 2nd great-grandfather Leo, great-grandfather Benjamin (1857-1940), and grandfather Francis (1893-1971).
 Joe’s American Catholic heritage goes back much further of course, ten generations and nearly 400 years through the early years of the commonwealth of Kentucky to the founding of the Catholic colony of Maryland.
 May it continue so until Jesus comes again.